October Trial Set In Musk, Twitter Buyout Battle - UrduPoint

 "(Wall) Street and legal experts across the board view Twitter as having a 'strong iron fist upper hand,' heading into the Delaware court battle after months of this fiasco and nightmare," analyst Dan Ives wrote last week.

-After pausing the deal in May, Musk's lawyers announced in July he was "terminating" the agreement because of skepticism over Twitter's false or spam accounts tally and allegations the firm was not forthcoming with details.

-Tuesday's hearing will be just the first step in what could be a lengthy legal fight that could end in a trial, but also a settlement.
+Tuesday's hearing was just the first step in what could be a lengthy legal fight that could end in a trial, but also a settlement.

-"Musk has shown his willingness to take things all the way to the end in Delaware court," said Adam Badawi, a University of California at Berkeley law professor.
+"Musk has shown his willingness to take things all the way to the end in Delaware court," said Badawi, the Berkeley law professor.